 Just shy of one mile in length, The Berlin Wall East Side Gallery with 100 murals, is an open air gallery of art and history.
 I don’t think a visit to Berlin is complete without seeing this section of the Berlin Wall.

 Construction of the wall was completed in 1961 and just 28 years later, in 1989, the wall came down.
 As the demolition of the wall began, artists from around the world arrived in Berlin and began to paint murals on the east side of the wall.
 One year later it became a protected memorial.
 Because the murals are exposed to the year round elements, it is a work in progress to continually preserve the paintings.

 We slowly walked alongside the wall, taking photo after photo trying to capture each moment and thinking about what message the artist was trying to convey.
 Some of the murals are pretty crazy and some have sadly been covered with graffiti, but overall the impact is powerful.
 The historical significance of standing on the sidewalk looking at a collection of murals, painted on the east side of the Berlin Wall, was definitely a moment in time.

-Here are 24 of our favorites.
+Here are twenty-four of our favorite murals.
 Look closely at each mural and find the message.
 Which one(s) speaks to you?

 To learn more about the Berlin Wall: